 Savanna has experience developing curricula and teaching K-12 students in rural and urban communities in Honduras.
 As a Peace Corps Volunteer there, she worked in protected areas management and environmental education.
 Her professional interests are in education, project management, and program evaluation, both in the U.S. and Latin America.
 Savanna earned her B.A. in International Studies and Spanish at the University of Oregon.
 In 2013, she graduated with an M.P.A. in Development Practice from Columbia University’s School of International and Public Affairs.
 She has spent five years studying and working in Central America.

 Damian has extensive experience in the web development field.
 His goals are to make complex data very simple and easy to use, and to create intuitive tools that offer more efficient and simpler ways of doing things.
 He has interests in education and interactive data visualization.
 Originally from Cordoba, Argentina; Damian earned his Bachelor's Degree in Web Design from Tennessee Technological University in 2008.
 He has worked as an interactive developer for various education-related organizations.

-Mike provides administrative support to the Eskolta Staff.
+Mike joined the Eskolta team in 2011.
+He provides administrative support to the Eskolta staff.
 He is a graduate of Purdue University with a degree in Management and also a graduate of University of Kentucky College of Law.
 While in Kentucky he worked in the UK Legal Clinic providing legal services to needy families.